 Do Not Attempt to Pop!
 Popping nodules is pointless because they are solid.
 Attempting to pop a nodule can damage the skin, leading to more inflammation and scarring.
 Never attempt to pop a nodule.

 Nodules are large (over 5mm across), inflamed, red, painful, large bumps that form deep in the skin.
-The body and face are the most common locations of nodules, particularly on the back, chest, back of the neck, and face.
+They occur most often on the back, chest, back of the neck, and face.